telerik/kendo-react-layout/docs/index.md

 ## Suggested Links

-Articles on the Layout package for React:
+Articles on the Kendo UI Layout package for React:

 * [Get Started with the TabStrip Component]({% slug overview_tabstrip_kendouiforreact %})
 * [Client-Side API Reference of the TabStrip Component]({% slug api_tabstrip_kendouiforreact %})